-To note progress on actions supporting financial inclusion in the borough.

-To consider and agree the revised strategy and actions for Cabinet decision.
+To note progress on actions supporting financial inclusion in the borough and consider and agree the revised strategy and actions for Cabinet decision.

-This report asks the Committee to consider the following recommendation to the Cabinet:
+This report makes the following recommendations to the Cabinet:

-- 1. To note progress on actions supporting financial inclusion highlighted at para 2.4 in the report and set out in the Strategy (Appendix 1) - 2.
+- 1. To note progress on actions supporting financial inclusion highlighted at para 2.4 in the report and set out in the Strategy (Appendix 1); and - 2.
 To consider and agree the refreshed Preventing Financial Exclusion Strategy and action plan (Appendix 1).